Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 - destvar is a variable that may or may not hold a value already that will be changed
 - srcvar is a variable that operator uses to complete its operation
 ```
 DSPRE introduces a separation between what it calls "scripts" and "functions."
-Those do not exist here at all.
+Those do not exist here at all, at least not how DSPRE handles what the game is actually doing.
 Conditional execution is handled much similarly as in raw assembly:  there are a number of conditional branches that go to other areas, and identicality to the original script files was a goal of this system to prevent complications.

 Now to break down what exactly is happening in the script.

 The ``if`` at the beginning checks to make sure that the field effect variable doesn't already have the rain bits set.
 If the rain bits are already set, then the script jumps to ``_0094`` where ``VAR_10``, which stores move results among other things, has its "move failed" bit set.
 If the move does not fail, the script continues at the ``preparemessage`` immediately following.
 The ``preparemessage`` takes its ``id`` as 0x31F (799), which according to ``data/text/197.txt`` is the line ``It started to rain!``  As there are no string buffers in this, there is nothing to buffer, so it takes a ``tag`` of ``0x0`` and just prepares that message to print.
 The ``changevar`` that clears the mask ``0x80FF`` from the field effect variable is ensuring that all other weathers that are active at the time of using Rain Dance are dissipated.
-The script then sets the rain bit, sets the turns to 5, and queues up a subscript.
+The script then sets the rain bit, sets the turns to 5, and queues up a ``battle_sub_seq`` script.
 The Damp Rock's item effect is checked for, and if the attacker doesn't have a Damp Rock (as the ``checker`` is ``0x1``), then the script ends and jumps to ``_0090``.
 Otherwise, the ``VAR_WEATHER_TURNS`` has the item power field from the ``getitempower`` script command added to it.
 VAR_09 is typically used as a (very) temporary variable--random number calculations are stored there on top of other calculation interim steps that are necessary, both in battle script usage as well as the battle engine.

 The script queues up the ``0x5D (93)`` status effect in the var and says that the target is the whole field (``0x200000000``).
 Looking at ``move_effect_to_subscripts`` again...
 ```c